For your Home

 In 1957, a visiting beekeeper removed a key part of the hives that were preventing the bees from escaping was causing a problem with worker bees reaching the queen.
 Innocently, this visitor removed the obstruction, which resulted in the release of 26 swarms of the new bees.
 They quickly established hives in Brazil, began breeding, and then started moving north.

-Well, this is the tricky part.
-Africanized bees look almost identical to the standard, less hostile, more docile European honey bees that we all know and love.
+Africanized honey bees can be tricky because they look almost identical to the standard, less hostile, more docile European honey bees.
 In fact, unless you have a microscope, the most likely trait of an Africanized bee you'll see is that they are far more aggressive than their European cousins.
-However, by the time you see this behavior, you might be in serious danger of being stung.
+It's their behavior—not their appearance—that usually gives them away.

-Africanized bees tend to be a bit smaller than the European honey bee and if you study them closely, you may notice their color is a bit darker.
+While Africanized honey bees and European honey bees may look the same, they behave very differently.
+Africanized bees tend to be a bit smaller than the European honey bee, and if you study them closely, you may notice their color is a bit darker.
 However, getting this close to measure and study the color-shading of the bees is not recommended.
+Here are some other ways these two bees compare:

 If it's not the venom that makes Africanized bees dangerous, you may be wondering just what does.
 Well, the fact is that these bees are very defensive and territorial of their hives and nests.
 Of course, all bees are, but European honey bees have a relatively small area they defend and it usually takes touching or handling the hives to get them agitated enough to sting.
 Just being near an Africanized honey bee nest is enough to set them off.